-Christopher A. Joseph & Associates (CAJA), an environmental planning and research firm, is seeking a qualified, dependable, and self-motivated individual for our Petaluma office. office methods, procedures and CAJA specializes in the management and preparation of engrams and applications; correct vironmental documents in accordance with the CEQA and the NEPA.
-CAJA is a private consulting practice that has provided environmental planning services to public and private sector clients for over 17 years.
+Knowledge of: Planning and zoning Christopher A. Joseph & Assomethods, practices, and techciates (CAJA), an environmental planning and research firm, niques; planning and zoning maps and records; record-keeping; apis seeking a qualified, dependplicable laws, codes, regulations, able, and self-motivated indipolicies, and procedures; modern vidual for our Petaluma office. office methods, procedures and CAJA specializes in the manequipment; various computer proagement and preparation of engrams and applications; correct vironmental documents in ac-English usage, spelling, grammar, cordance with the CEQA and the NEPA.
+CAJA is a private consulting practice that has Ability to: Communicate clearly and provided environmental planconcisely, orally and in writing; ning services to public and prifollow applicable oral and written vate sector clients for over 17 instructions; comprehend and years. carry out policies, procedures, and